Return to Cranford: Episode guide

 When Mr Buxton discovers that William and Peggy are engaged, he refuses to give his blessing, hoping instead to match William with Erminia.
 He takes out his frustrations on Matty, blaming her for presenting the opportunity for the two to be alone on the train.
-Determined to marry Peggy anyway, William turns to Captain Brown for an apprenticeship on the railway.
+Determined to marry Peggy and hoping to become an engineer, William turns to Captain Brown for an apprenticeship on the railway.

 Meanwhile, Peggy's brother Edward becomes an agent for Mr Buxton and takes charge of the sale of the parcel of land to the railway company.
 However, he embezzles some of the money.
-In addition, he evicts Mr Buxton's tenants, including Harry Gregson's family, while falsely implying to Mr Buxton that other arrangements have been made for the tenants' accommodation.
-Harry Gregson's family leaves Cranford after failing to get word to him.
+In addition, he evicts Mr Buxton's tenants, including Harry Gregson's family, falsely implying to Mr Buxton that arrangements have been made for the tenants' accommodation.
+Harry Gregson's family leaves Cranford after failing to get word to Harry.

-Mary's stepmother arrives in Cranford and the fact that Mary has gone back on her promise to marry Mr Turnbull is revealed.
+Mary has written an article and sent it off for publication.
+When her stepmother arrives in Cranford, she reveals that Mary has gone back on her promise to marry Mr Turnbull.
 Mary wants to pursue her writing and leaves for London, leaving Matty alone in the house with her brother Peter.

-Harry has been miserable at his school, where he has been beaten by some of the other students.
+Harry has been miserable at his school, where he was beaten by some of the other students.
 He runs away back to Cranford to discover that his family have moved on.
-Miss Galindo and the Reverend Hutton are adamant that Harry must return to the school.
-Harry runs away, intending to stow away on the next train out of Cranford.
+When Miss Galindo and the Reverend Hutton are adamant that he return to the school, Harry runs away again, intending to stow away on the next train out of Hanbury Halt.

-William, while working at the railway, stumbles across evidence of Edward's embezzlement.
-Edward arrives home; he stole the money to pay gambling debts.
-The Bells are told that if convicted of the crime, Edward will be deported as an indentured labourer.
+While working at the railway office, William stumbles across evidence of Edward's embezzlement.
+Edward arrives home and admits he stole the money to pay gambling debts.
+The Bells are told that, if convicted of the crime, Edward will be deported as an indentured labourer.
 Mr Buxton seizes upon the opportunity to offer Peggy a deal.
 He will arrange for Edward not to be charged if she calls off her engagement to William.
 Peggy decides to refuse Mr Buxton's offer.
-The police have a warrant for Edward's arrest and Peggy's sense of duty compels her to decide to accompany Edward on a flight to Canada.
-She sends a note to William via Miss Matty telling William what has happened, and he races off to catch the departing train.
+But when she learns the police have a warrant for Edward's arrest, her sense of duty compels her to accompany Edward on a flight to Canada.
+She sends a note via Miss Matty telling William what has happened, and he races to catch the departing train.